 Sample questions regarding the quality of care an Au Pair can provide:

-1. We don’t want our kids to have any screen time while they’re with you.
-What other activities will you offer to the kids?
-What would you do if they threw fits over not being able to watch TV/ use their tablets?
+- We don’t want our kids to have any screen time while they’re with you.
+What other activities will you offer the kids?
+What would you do if they threw fits over not being able to watch TV or use their tablets?

-2. Our eldest hates math and is failing her math class because she doesn’t turn in homework.
+- Our eldest hates math and is failing math class because she doesn’t turn in homework.
 How will you supervise homework time to make sure it all gets finished?

-4. One of our kids has a difficult time sharing.
+- One of our kids has a difficult time sharing.
 Since he’s a toddler, it’s important for him to learn how to share and express frustration in a healthy way.
-How would you react if he started taking toys from his siblings/ screaming/ hitting?
+How would you react if he started taking toys from his siblings, screaming, or hitting?

-Now, Au Pairs are not responsible for transforming their Host Kids into perfect angels or A+ students.
-But they can certainly support your efforts, especially if it’s something that’s important to you.
+Au Pairs are not responsible for transforming their Host Kids into perfect angels or A+ students.
+But they can certainly support your efforts, especially if it’s important to you.

-Review each Au Pair’s childcare experience prior to the interview.
+Review each Au Pair’s childcare experience before the interview.

 You will also want to gauge the Au Pair’s past childcare experience.
 Try to gain an understanding of the situations they may have already encountered.
 Past experience is listed on the Au Pair’s profile (under the Experience & Skills tab):

-This information gives you some idea of the Au Pair’s past experience, but it may also raise questions.
+This information gives you some idea of the Au Pair’s past experience but may also raise questions.
 If this is the case, jot your questions down and be sure to get more information during your first interview.

 3. Personality is One of the Most Important Things to Ask About During Your First Au Pair Interview

 Think back on past conflicts you’ve experienced.
-Are there certain personality types which aggravate you?
-Do you get along better with people who are just like you, or who have a very different personality from yours?
+Are there certain personality types that aggravate you?
+Do you get along better with people who are just like you or who have a very different personality from yours?
 What about your spouse or other adults in the home?
 What about your kids?

 It may be impossible to find a “perfect” match, but thinking through these factors ahead of time can help you determine whether there’s a certain personality type you should lean toward.

-Personality, conflict resolution, lifestyle, and habits are all important things to ask about during your first Au Pair interview.
+Personality, conflict resolution, lifestyle, and habits are all important questions to ask during your first Au Pair interview.

 Sample questions about personality to ask during the first interview:

-4. What kind of relationship do you want to have with us, as a family?
+- What kind of relationship do you want to have with us as a family?
 The parents?
 The kids?

-5. What would you do if we’re too messy for you, or we forget to do the dishes one day?
+- What would you do if we’re too messy for you or we forget to do the dishes one day?
 Would it bother you?
 How would you approach the situation?

-It’s important to note here, as with previous topics, there isn’t necessarily a right or wrong answer.
+As with previous topics, it’s important to note here that there isn’t necessarily a right or wrong answer.
 If an Au Pair is introverted and you’re an extrovert, that doesn’t mean you can’t get along in a placement.
 Rather, it’s something to be aware of so you can think about how those dynamics would play out in your household.

 Awareness of likely interactions is a big step in ensuring a successful year.
 Additionally, if you understand your Au Pair’s personality and why they react the way they do, you’re less likely to be bothered by their actions (and vice versa).

 Finally, consider the Au Pair’s home culture.
-How do people in their culture approach uncomfortable situations or disagreement?
+How do people in their culture approach uncomfortable situations or disagreements?
 What is parenting like in their country?

 4. Find Out the Au Pair’s Motivations for Joining the Program

-First and foremost, think about your own motivations for becoming a Host Family.
-Are you looking for more flexible scheduling?
-Convenience?
-Someone to assist with chores?
+First and foremost, consider your motivations for becoming a Host Family.
+Are you looking for more flexible scheduling, convenience, or someone to assist with chores?

 Keep in mind that Au Pairs have limitations imposed by the State Department.
-They cannot cook or clean for the entire family, but they can perform childcare-related tasks (such as preparing lunches or helping the kids clean up after themselves).
+They cannot cook or clean for the entire family but can perform childcare-related tasks (such as preparing lunches or helping the kids clean up after themselves).

-Understanding your own motivations can help you determine how your Au Pair can best support you.
+Understanding your motivations can help determine how your Au Pair can best support you.

-If you need more in-depth housekeeping, or if you need a flexible schedule because you aren’t sure what your work hours might be from week to week, this is a good time to think about scheduling additional help.
+If you need more in-depth housekeeping or if you need a flexible schedule because you are unsure what your work hours might be from week to week, this is a good time to consider scheduling additional help.

 Consider whether you should hire a housekeeper once a month.
 If your work life is demanding, plan for backup childcare in place in case you need more than 45 hours of childcare one week (or more than 10 hours in a day).
 This helps to ensure you can stay within regulations and don’t place too much of a burden on your Au Pair.